 10. Mosquito repellent

 A quality insect repellent is a good idea to ward off mosquitos and avoid bites.
-Rajasthan is classed as a ‘Low to No Risk” area for Malaria and not high enough to warrant the use of anti-malarial tablets for the majority of travellers.
-Still, mosquitoes are very much out and about in the area and the bites can be itchy and sore.
+Rajasthan is “low-to-no-risk” for Malaria and not high enough to warrant the use of anti-malarial tablets for the majority of travellers.
+Still, mosquitoes are very much out and about in the area, and the bites can be itchy and sore.

-For ladies, whilst it is not expected for tourists to adhere to India’s conservative sense of dress, it would be culturally appropriate to avoid anything tight or revealing.
+For ladies, while it is not expected for tourists to adhere to India’s conservative sense of dress, it’s culturally appropriate to avoid anything tight or revealing.
 Skirts, shorts or dresses are no problem provided they fall below the knee.
-For your upper half, it would be recommended to avoid exposing the shoulders or chest area.
+For your upper half, it’s recommended to avoid exposing the shoulders or chest area.
 Bare arms are fine though very thin spaghetti straps are best avoided.
 You may like to consider pairing a loose tunic top with leggings, or a t-shirt with a maxi-skirt.
 When at your hotel, you should feel comfortable to wear anything you like, including your bathing suit.
-It’s only when out and about in busy marketplaces etc. that we’d recommend modest dress.
+It’s only when out and about in busy marketplaces etc. that we recommend modest dress.

 For gents, there are no real cultural norms to note.
-However, if a Jain temple is on your itinerary (such as the one in Ranakpur, or those in Jaisalmer) it would be recommended to cover up with long trousers and a long-sleeved shirt.
+That said, if a Jain temple is on your itinerary (such as the one in Ranakpur, or those in Jaisalmer), it’s recommended to cover up with long trousers and a long-sleeved shirt.
 Leather items are not permitted in Jain temples, including belts, wallets and shoes.
-You may keep in mind that fancier restaurants ask men to avoid wearing shorts or open-toed shoes whilst dining.
+You may keep in mind that fancier restaurants ask men to avoid wearing shorts or open-toed shoes while dining.
 A dinner jacket is not required.

-If you’re considering a trip to Rajasthan, please do get in touch.
-As specialists in private, tailor-made tours of this region, we’d be an ideal match to assist with your arrangements.
-From packing suggestions to first-hand experiences of places to stay and things to do, Indian Excursions can offer you a wealth of advice and expert knowledge, ensuring you make the most of your time in India and have an unforgettable holiday.
+If you’re considering a trip to Rajasthan, do get in touch.
+As specialists in private, tailor-made tours of this region, we’re an ideal match to assist with your arrangements.
+From packing suggestions to first-hand experiences of places to stay and things to do, Indian Excursions can offer you a wealth of advice and expert knowledge, ensuring you make the most of your time in India and have an unforgettable holiday.0